 By starting with an inconspicuous area you can learn the amount of hair that the clipper and blade really take off.
 You can adjust the amount of hair that you removed by switching to a more appropriate blade.
 Make sure you are adept at using the Clippers before moving on into the deep fur.

-What to Look For in Dog Clippers
+What To Look For When Buying a Dog Clipper?

 Rotary Speed per Minute or RPM